Take 1-2 approved courses alongside UCLA students for college credit!

 CCAS 10A: Introduction to Chicana/Chicano Studies, History and Culture [ONLINE & IN-PERSON options]

-CCAS 10B: Introduction to Chicana/Chicano Studies, Social Structure and Contemporary Conditions [ONLINE]
+CCAS 10B: Introduction to Chicana/Chicano Studies, Social Structure and Contemporary Conditions [ONLINE & IN-PERSON options]

 Chinese